ChristofferFlensburg/superFreq/README.md

 #The format of the quality scores of the base calls.
 Almost always 33 these days.
 BQoffset = 33

 #The mode.
-'DNA' is for exomes, while 'RNA' has some minor changes when running on RNA.
+Default 'exome' is for exomes, while 'RNA' has some minor changes when running on RNA.
+#There is also an experimental "genome" mode for genomes that is slowly getting better.
-mode = 'DNA'
+mode = 'exome'

 #This setting runs each individual separately (as indicated in the metadata).
 #will create subdirectories in the plotDirectory and Rdirectory.